To develop your dog!

 #1 – Control the environment and meet basic needs

 Be sure to keep objects out of his reach and provide him with an enriching environment, as mentioned above.
 Your dog needs to build his confidence and trust you.
-Make sure he can spend his energy, masticate, be mentally stimulated and have new experiences every day.
+Make sure he can spend his energy, masticate, be mentally stimulated, and have new experiences every day.

 #2 – Teach your dog to trade